digicatapult/sqnc-documentation/docs/l3/api_flow.md

 }
 ```

-When Member A is ready for `demand_a` to exist on the blockchain, they send a `POST request to /v1/demandA/{demandAId}/creation`.
+When Member A is ready for `demand_a` to exist on the blockchain, they send a `POST /v1/demandA/{demandAId}/creation`.

 Response:
 ```